17 Trails... maps, reports, photos. Scroll down or click on links below:

 from anywhere on the island!

 Good Neighbor Trail - The trail runs 10 miles east from Brooksville, 4 miles is currently completed.
 The existing trail runs alternately along the road, along power lines, and through natural areas.
 The trail will comprise part of the Coast-to-Coast Trail - to the east it will link with the Withlacoochee State Trail, to the west a connector will link to the Suncoast Trail.
 The Trailhead at Russell Street Park has restrooms, picnic tables, and historic exhibits - the 1885 Train Station and the One Room Schoolhouse.
 Other buildings will be relocated to the site, creating a historic village.
-(Trip report: Jan.
+(Reported: Jan.
 2015)

 End Points: Russell Street Park to